Antonio Berni

 Delesio Antonio Berni (14 May 1905 – 13 October 1981) was an Argentine figurative artist.
 He is associated with the movement known as Nuevo Realismo ("New Realism"), an Argentine extension of social realism.
 His work, including a series of Juanito Laguna collages depicting poverty and the effects of industrialization in Buenos Aires, has been exhibited around the world.

 Biography

 Early life

 Berni was born in the city of Rosario on 14 May 1905.
 His mother, Margarita Picco, was the Argentine daughter of Italians.
 His father Napoleon, an immigrant tailor from Italy, died in the first World War.

 In 1914 Berni became the apprentice of Catalan craftsman N. Bruxadera at the Buxadera and Co. stained glass company.
 He later studied painting at the Rosario Catalá Center, where he was described as a child prodigy.
 In 1920 seventeen of his oil paintings were exhibited at the Salon Mari.
-On 4 November 1923, his impressionist landscapes were praised by critics in the daily newspapers La Nación and La Prensa.
+On 4 November 1923, his impressionist landscape paintings were praised by critics in the daily newspapers La Nación and La Prensa.